michelestofella/iso/README.md

 # iso

-Python script to calculate theoretical isotopic envelope given intrinsic rates and protection factors.
+**iso.py** is a python script to calculate theoretical isotopic envelope given intrinsic rates and protection factors.

 Parameters to be parsed:
 * `--ass` is the file containing assignments (format example in file `moprp.ass`)